 22. Outdoor Bench

 A pew is a great addition to any backyard.
-Its sturdy frame will hold through some of the roughest weather.
+If you add a protective weatherproof coat of paint or varnish, its sturdy frame can last through some of the roughest weather.

 24. Corridor Seating

-A few pews along the side of a wide hallway can accent its size and beautifully frame doorways.
+A few painted church pews along the side of a wide hallway can accent its size and beautifully frame doorways.

 25. Theater Seating